 A music page in the Evening News, in turn, created a demand for dedicated shows on local radio covering Manchester music.
 That page was known as The Word, and I took it over in 1989.
 It would ultimately be where bands like The Stone Roses, The Charlatans, Oasis, Doves, even Take That would get their first press.

 The name The Word would be suggested by me in turn to Channel 4 for a new youth programme they’d employed me to present.
 The Word, in turn, gave the first TV appearances to Oasis and Nirvana and is still talked about now 25 years after it finished.

 When I needed advice about TV, there was only one person I’d ring.
 The advice was: “do it your way and make sure you put something back.”

-I’d often bump into Tony and his son Oliver at United matches where we shared a passion for the reds.
-Tony was my half time comfort blanket when United were struggling in tricky European ties – “we’ll win this one Terry, there’s no doubt” – and he was almost always right.
+I’d often bump into Tony and his son Oliver at United matches, where we shared a passion for the reds.
+Tony was my half time comfort blanket when United was struggling in tricky European ties – “we’ll win this one, Terry, there’s no doubt” – and he was almost always right.

 I was lucky enough to work with him on TV and radio.
 I recall Tony saying that it was the job of Mancunians to annoy everyone else, exoneration and benediction for me.
-Don’t be ignored, don’t be overlooked.
+So don’t be ignored, don’t be overlooked.

-Despite international cult status, Tony was our triumphantly private touch-stone, and far from perfect.
-But then we’re all loved for our imperfections.
-The fact he’s no longer there to share his thoughts is a supreme irritant.
+Despite international cult status, Tony was our triumphantly private touchstone and far from perfect.
+But then, we’re all loved for our imperfections.
+So the fact he’s no longer there to share his thoughts is a supreme irritant.

-Happy 70th birthday Tony from all of us who’ll never forget.
+Happy birthday Tony, from all of us who’ll never forget.